mkirilin/GCV/README.md

 ## License

-This project is currently without a specified license.
-Please contact the repository owner for usage permissions.
+This project is currently with BSD 3-Clause License.

 ## Contact